COMPONENTS OF OUR FRAMEWORK

 HEALTH AND SAFETY

-JTC has a defined Health and Safety Policy (and numerous related policies) that are detailed in the Employee Handbook and are introduced during a new employee’s induction to the Company as well as being reviewed and revised on a regular basis.
+JTC has a defined Health and Safety Policy (and numerous related policies) that are detailed in the Employee Handbook and are introduced during a new employee’s induction to the Group as well as being reviewed and revised on a regular basis.

 We value and respect the communities in which we operate around the world and understand the support they provide to our employees, clients and intermediary partners.
 We seek to create a positive impact wherever we operate, creating opportunities for employment and giving back through charitable donations of time, expertise and money.
-Read more on pages 45 – 47 of the Annual Report.

 COMPONENTS OF OUR FRAMEWORK